Understanding the Different Types of HVAC Systems for Your Northern Virginia Home

 Pros of Heat Pump Systems:

-– Provides both heating and cooling in one system.
+– Provides both furnace and cooling in one system.

 – Energy-efficient, as they transfer heat instead of generating it.